MKUltraCSA/openai-teams-bot/readme.md

 Navigate to Azude Bot Service that was created in the resource group

-select channels and click open in teams using the link to the right of the teams channel icon
+select channels and click open in teams using the link in the Actions colum of the teams channel